Mr-Ahilesh/srm-erp/README.md

 4. if you dont like the images then change the image inn "CollegeERP-main\dbmserp\dbms\static\images" this directory

 5. "CollegeERP-main\dbmserp\db.sqlite3" this file contains all the data bases if you wanna change anything make sure to download any kind of sql manager in the system.

+6. cmds to run -> navigating to the directory:
+   "cd /dbmserp"

+4. Run migrations to set up the database:
+   "python manage.py migrate"

+5. Start the development server:
+   "python manage.py runserver"